 According to the EU Regulation, the maximum permissible sum of the de minimis aid to a company is 200,000 euros over the current and two previous fiscal years.
 The maximum amout of de minimis aid to a company operating in the field of road transport is EUR 100,000.
 The aid granted in each year is included, meaning the time when the company was granted the legal right to aid.
 The time when the aid was applied for or when it was paid is not relevant.

-At the group level, a parent company and its subsidiary operating in the same Member State are treated as a single company, and the amounts of aid they receive are added together.
+At the group level, a parent company and its subsidiary operating in the same Member State, and the companies in the same control, are treated as a single company, and the amounts of aid they receive are added together.

 The company must report the de minimis aid it has received previously in the funding application.
 If the company has not received any aid, the sum of aid is reported as 0 euros.